zibbyv/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 * 1-isdigit: checks if a character is a digit
 * 2-mul: multiplies two integers and returns the result
 * 3-print_numbers.c: print numbers 0 to 9
+* 4-print_most_numbers: print numbers 0 to 9 except 2 and 4